-Other Assets
+Other assets

-You do not need to complete this section if you are using this checklist for the Home Care Fee Estimator.
-However, if you are using this checklist for the Residential Care Fee Estimator, you will need to complete this section.

-If you are transferring to a new service, include the value of any lump sum accommodation payment refund (Bond, refundable accommodation deposit (RAD), refundable accommodation contribution (RAC)).
+Complete this section if you are using the Fee Estimator to estimate fees for an aged care home.
+You do not need to complete this section to estimate fees for Home Care.
+If you are transferring to a new service, include the value of any lump sum accommodation payment refund (bond, RAD, RAC).